NozeIO/Noze.io/README.md

 #### Shows us some code!

-here is a reasonably large collection of simple, focused:
+There is a reasonably large collection of simple, focused:
 [Noze.io examples](https://github.com/NozeIO/Noze.io/tree/master/Samples)
 But here you go, the "standard" Node example, a HelloWorld httpd: